 If you read my 2015 year in review, you’ll note I mentioned I’d be talking at the Photography Show in Birmingham this year on the Nikon stand (if you happened to swing by and caught one of my talks, thanks for listening).
 The year built further on that relationship with Nikon when they asked if I’d like to join their Ambassador team.
 Needless to say it was the easiest ‘yes’ I’ve ever given and regardless of what the future brings, it will remain a career highlight for me.
 They’re a lovely team of people to work with and never seem to tire of my random and obscure technical questions.
 I also had some fun testing out the D5 (review) and D500 (review) which were released this year.

-Once the Photography Show was over it was back to Africa for another workshop (more information on our upcoming safari’s can be found here).
+Once the Photography Show was over it was back to Africa for another workshop (more information on upcoming safaris and workshops can be found here).

 Spring and summer saw lots of interest in the ProHides Little Owl hide.
 ProHides is a company founded by my friend and fellow photographer Elliott Neep and I came onboard to assist behind the scenes when required.
 With the aid of some camera traps we spent the early spring months monitoring activity around the abandoned farm house the owls had chosen to nest in, before removing the cameras and opening up the hide outside to eager photographers.
 It was an excellent season and for me, the first time I’ve had the opportunity to see one right through from adults nesting to chicks fledging.
 The summer of course also saw the customary trip to Skomer, which was as enjoyable as ever.
 It’s a sensational location and one that I love to be immersed in.